FernandoMarcon/learning_notes/finances/README.md

 [Tresury Direct](www.tresurydirect.gov)

-> **_Treasury auctions_**: essentially the government is selling bonds to the general public and to institutional investors, and you put in a higher price, which is equivalent to a lower yield, if you wanna buy these bonds.
-The highest prices get awarded the bonds, and people who put in lower prices do not get awarded them.
-The prices that are set for the bonds is determined based on all the bids, across all the participants in the market.

 ### Municipal bond markets
 For investors in the **highest income tax brackets**, the best choic of bonds is often **municipal bonds**.

-> **_Municipal (Muni) Bonds_**: Bonds issued by state and local governments and other nonprofit entities (e.g. universities).
+**Muni Bonds**
 - Safe
 - Odds of default less than 1%
 - Returns average 4-6% of amount invested

-> _**Tax-Backed Bonds**_
+**Tax-Backed Bonds**_
 - Issued by states, contries, districts, cities, towns, school districts
 - Secured by tax revenue
 - Revenue Bonds
 - Issued for special projects (such as a new water treatment plant)
 - Bondholders paid back from revenues generated by the project financed

 **Tax Risk for Muni Bonds**
 1. Individual federal income tax rate reduced.
 The lower the federal tax rate is, the less valuable that muni tax exemption is.